 These Terms and Conditions apply to all customers purchasing courses from Michigan Virtual.
 All customers must acknowledge and accept these Terms and Conditions before Michigan Virtual can supply the products/services requested through Michigan Virtual.
-Submission of any enrollment order or shopping cart within the Customer and Enrollment Management System (CEMS) shall indicate customer’s full understanding and agreement to the prices, refund/credit policies and terms associated with said products/services.
+Submission of any enrollment within the Student Learning Portal (SLP) shall indicate customer’s full understanding and agreement to the prices, refund/credit policies and terms associated with said products/services.

 Customer further understands, acknowledges and accepts that:

-- Student(s) will not be granted access to the purchased course(s) by Michigan Virtual staff until either full payment by credit card, PayPal account, check or money order (in U.S. funds) has been received or a Purchase Order or Consortium payment method has been selected in CEMS by eligible customers.
+- Student(s) will not be granted access to the purchased course(s) by Michigan Virtual staff until either full payment by credit card, or a Purchase Order or Consortium payment method has been selected in the SLP by eligible customers.

-- Parents must pay by credit card, PayPal account, check or money order.
-Your check or money order payment must be received within 30 calendar days of placing the order.
+- Parents must pay by credit card.
 Student(s) will not be granted access to the course(s) until payment has been received and processed.

 - Schools and other education service providers should refer to the Purchase Order and Consortium Order section below for details on invoicing and payment.